giacomosirri/giacomosirri/README.md

  Hi, I'm Giacomo!

- I am a computer scientist with an extreme passion for mathematical models and data.
+ I am a computer scientist with an extreme passion for software development and data science.
 I have recently graduated in Computer Science and Engineering at the University of Bologna with the highest grade.

  I am highly skilled in designing and developing software solutions for web, mobile and desktop environments using multiple technologies and languages.
 I am always looking forward to working on complex projects both in the open-source world and in a company environment.